-If a auto museum or collection has "inventories" of cars, objects, books, photos or documents in Excel (or similar) format, PastPerfect could be partially useful in a few hours.
+If a auto museum or collection has "inventories" of cars, objects, books, photos or documents in Excel (or similar) format, PastPerfect could be evaluated in a few hours.
 However, further "attaching" images or files to that set of records is (now) one-by-one.
-PastPerfect's tech support stated they could arrange mass imports of images to match the records, at extra cost.
+PastPerfect's tech support has stated they could arrange mass imports of images to match the records, at extra cost.

-If a car collector/museum staff person downloads the PastPerfect demo version, this website author can assist customizing the fields (categories) and importing records to populate the demo.
-Note the demonstration software is restricted to 200 items.
+If a car collector/museum staff person downloads the PastPerfect demo version, I can assist customizing the fields (categories) and importing records to populate the demo.
+However, the PastPerfect demonstration software is restricted to 200 items.

 Auto Collections Using PastPerfect

-The following collections and museums have been reported to be using PastPerfect:
+The following collections and museums have reported using PastPerfect:

-There are at least 38 collections management systems (CMS), so a collection's/museum's staff evaluation and discussion about which to choose could go on for a long time - or be endless! (there is personal experience with one museum's delayed/ongoing evaluation process.)
-Based on sample collection creation, it is recommended that a collection/museum should seriously consider PastPerfect: review existing inventory files, fix and improve those files in Excel and import them to PastPerfect.
+There are more than 38 collections management systems (CMS), so a collection's/museum's staff evaluation and discussion about which to choose could go on for a long time - or be endless!
+I have personal experience with a museum's delayed/ongoing evaluation process.
+Based on my experience with PastPerfect, I suggest that a collection/museum should seriously consider PastPerfect: review existing inventory files, fix and improve those files in Excel and import them to PastPerfect.
 Because it handles and exports detailed collections data very well, when (or if) it is "outgrown", the transition to a different system will not be difficult.